-The ESU Student Veterans Center will be open daily Monday through Friday from 8 a.m. to 4:30 p.m.
-All Veterans are encouraged to use the Veterans Center and the resources available there.
-We have computers for use, space to do work, as well as some comfortable seats to watch the TV.
+The ESU Student Veterans Center is open daily Monday through Friday from 8 a.m. to 4:30 p.m.
+All Veterans are encouraged to utilize the Veterans Center and the resources available there.
+There are computers for use, workspace available, CAC Reader, as well as some comfortable seating. .

 The Veteran Certifying Official is located at the ESU student Veterans Center in Zimbar Hall Room 160.
-The Certifying Official has the delegated authority to sign enrollment certifications, and other certification documents and reports relating to veterans andtheir dependents who are eligible for VA education benefits.
+The Certifying Official has the delegated authority to submit enrollment certifications, and other certification documents and reports relating to veterans and their dependents who are eligible for VA education benefits.
+For more information visit our website at www.esu.edu/va